65

 ROI Score: 65/100 · Fair Value

-Westmont College, a selective Christian liberal-arts college in Santa Barbara, scores 65 -- comfortably in the Fair Value tier and one of the higher scores in this batch.
+Westmont College, a selective Christian liberal-arts college in Santa Barbara, scores 65 - comfortably in the Fair Value tier and one of the higher scores in our dataset.
 The fundamentals are strong across the board: completion is 70.4% (sub-score 79), three-year repayment is 86.3% (sub-score 88), and the payback period is just 8.6 years (sub-score 71).
-Median earnings of $38,600 at six years climb sharply to $64,778 by ten years -- one of the strongest mid-career growth curves in this set, reflecting graduates moving into established Southern California careers.
+Median earnings of $38,600 at six years climb sharply to $64,778 by ten years - one of the strongest mid-career growth curves in this set, reflecting graduates moving into established Southern California careers.
 Median debt of $23,250 against those earnings produces a 0.602 debt-to-earnings ratio (sub-score 50).
-Sticker tuition is steep at $53,584, but net price is $29,053 -- substantial institutional discounting averages 46%.
+Sticker tuition is steep at $53,584, but net price is $29,053 - substantial institutional discounting averages 46%.
 Four-year cost is $116,212.
 The 20% Pell rate reflects a mostly upper-middle-class student body.
 With 1,302 students, Westmont delivers a small-college residential experience with strong outcomes in business information systems, computer/IS, communications, and a notable biology program (graduates earning $75K+ at year four).
-The financial case works -- this is one of the more defensible small-private Christian liberal-arts buys.
+The financial case works - this is one of the more defensible small-private Christian liberal-arts buys.

 Payback Period